PensionBee Community Involvement Policy

 PensionBee makes pensions simple so that everyone can look forward to a happy retirement.

-We recognise that in order to achieve our vision of a world where everyone can look forward to a happy retirement, underpinned by financial freedom, social inclusion, and good health, we need to listen to and engage with our wider communities, and play our part in influencing positive change based on their needs.
+We recognise that in order to achieve our vision of a world where everyone can look forward to a happy retirement, underpinned by financial freedom, social inclusion, and good health, we need to listen to and engage with the wider communities in which we operate, and play our part in influencing positive change based on their needs.

 Listening to and amplifying community voices

-Each year we survey thousands of members of the public about a broad range of themes such as their experiences of the cost of living crisis, savings habits, and views on climate change.
-We also learn about lived experiences through focus groups and individual interviews, where we invite members of the public to share their views on themes such as gender inequality in the pensions system, the impact of the coronavirus pandemic on retirement plans, and experiences of scams.
+Each year we survey both people about a broad range of themes ranging from their experiences of the cost of living crisis, savings habits, to their views on climate change.
+We also learn about lived experiences through focus groups and individual interviews, where we invite people to share their views on themes such as gender inequality in the pensions system, the impact of rising costs of living on their retirement plans, and knowledge of pension scams.

-We’ve supported numerous campaigns led by ShareAction’s Good Work Coalition to get FTSE100 companies and supermarkets to start paying a Living Wage, and we used customer insights in 2021 to highlight that savers expect companies in their pension funds to pay the Living Wage.
+We’ve supported numerous campaigns led by ShareAction’s Good Work Coalition to get FTSE100 companies and supermarkets to start paying a Living Wage, and we use customer insights to highlight that savers expect companies in their pension funds to pay the Living Wage.

 Charters